influxdata/docs-v2/content/influxdb/cloud-iox/write-data/migrate-data/migrate-tsm-to-iox.md

   a smaller interval.
 Each batch will then query less data.

 ### Invalid API token
-If the API token you add as the `INFLUXDB_IOX_SECRET` doesn't have wrote access to your InfluxDB Cloud (IOx) bucket, the task will return an error similar to:
+If the API token you add as the `INFLUXDB_IOX_SECRET` doesn't have write access to your InfluxDB Cloud (IOx) bucket, the task will return an error similar to:

 ```